holoviz/panel/doc/how_to/concurrency/sync_to_async.md

 ## Asyncify

 This example will show how to make your app responsive by running a sync, cpu bound function asynchronously.
 We will be using [asyncer.asyncify](https://asyncer.tiangolo.com/tutorial/asyncify/) by Tiangolo.
+You can install the package via `pip install asyncer`.

 ```python
 import numpy as np